 If you’ve never braised beef short ribs before, you need to go pick some up today.
 Or this weekend.
 But definitely soon.
 They’re the perfect lazy-day weekend meal and they’ll make your house smell amazing!

-Just one thing…you’ll need an entire bottle of wine for this.
-And you won’t be drinking it, but that’s the sacrifice you’ll have to make to get really flavorful meat.
-I promise it will be worth it.
+Just one thing…you’ll need an entire bottle of wine for this short rib recipe.
+And you won’t be drinking it, but that’s the sacrifice you’ll have to make to get really flavorful meat and a sauce that’s so good it’s drinkable.
+I promise it will be worth it!

-- 6 lbs boneless beef short ribs (give or take, this doesn’t have to be exact)
+- 6 lbs beef short ribs (give or take, this doesn’t have to be exact)

 - 3 medium onions, chopped